the product is esd sensitive and is sold without casing.

 after assembling all modules and before attaching plate a to b, push the ribbon cable firmly into the ribbon cable slot on the keyboard pcb. take care to ensure proper alignment and orientation.

-you can also connect the power adapter cable to the power distro board using the supplied cable to allow power from one source.
+connect the power adapter cable to the power distro board using the supplied cable, to allow power from one source. this way there

 once the ribbon cable is installed you screw the two sections together.